flemosr/lnm-sdk/README.md

 ## Development History

-This crate was originally developed as part of the [`quantoxide`](https://github.com/flemosr/quantoxide) repository and extracted into a standalone repository on 2025-12-26 at `quantoxide` commit [`0d78ee08`](https://github.com/flemosr/quantoxide/commit/0d78ee08).
+This crate was originally developed as part of the [`quantoxide`](https://github.com/flemosr/quantoxide) repository before being extracted into a standalone repository on 2025-12-26 at `quantoxide` commit [`0d78ee08`](https://github.com/flemosr/quantoxide/commit/0d78ee08).
 The full development history was preserved.